Toy Breed and Small Breed Dogs

 Because of their unique growth rates, it is critical that young adult large breed dogs between 6 months and 2 years old get the balanced nutrition they need for growth without excess calories.
 NUTRO® Large Breed Young Adult Formula is ideal for providing the optimal nutrition and calories for this life stage.

 Ideal levels of protein and fat help balance growth in puppies and help maintain an ideal weight in young adult and adult dogs.
 Quality, natural proteins help with lean muscle development, and promote healthy digestion.
 Plus, controlled feeding with appropriate calcium and phosphorus levels will help support optimal bone strength and growth in large breed puppies.

 Special attention needs to be paid to the joints of larger breed dogs due to large dogs’ size and the amount of stress they put on their joints.
 Naturally sourced glucosamine and chondroitin, natural sources of omega-3 fatty acids, and the antioxidants vitamin E, zinc and manganese all help to nourish healthy cartilage and connective tissue.

 Compared to smaller dogs, large breed dogs have increased gut permeability and decreased digestive tract transit time.
 These lead to an increase in fecal moisture, contributing to loose stools.
 The right balance of fiber, from natural sources such as whole brown rice, whole grain oatmeal, rice bran and beet pulp, is critical to help maintain digestive health and stool quality for large breed dogs.
 Additionally, highly digestible protein sources, such as real chicken, help limit the amount of undigested protein that reaches the large intestine.

-Try our NATURAL CHOICE® Large Breed Dog Foods.
+Try our NUTRO® Large Breed Dog Foods.
 These natural dog foods are formulated with optimized fat and protein levels specifically for large breed dogs.